sekika/swrcfit/README.md

 on the unit used as the input data.

 Optionally, the data file can have the third column.
-When it has the third column, it is interpreted as a weight for each parameter.
+When it has the third column, it is interpreted as a weight for each data point.

 For example,